unrealwork/atsd-use-cases/research/uk-aviation/README.md

 ## Axibase Time Series Database

 Processing CAA datasets using ATSD is much simpler.
 Parsing the same data with ATSD is less time consuming because the user has the ability to easily toggle between different datasets and years, and filter for a specific airport location or metric.
-ATSD stores the data in the user's own database so that this public data can be combined with internal data sources as well as mixed and matched across different datasets.
-For example, you could combine the CAA datasets with weather patterns to see if there is any correlation between poor weather and flight delays; or with another country's aviation statistics to see how they compare to UK trends.
+Store data in a local ATSD instance to combine public data with internal data sources which can be mixed and matched across different datasets.
+For example, combine the CAA datasets with weather patterns to see if there is any correlation between poor weather and flight delays; or with aviation statistics from another country to see how they compare to UK trends.

 Once you install ATSD, you **do not** have to: